grosser/kennel/template/Readme.md

 ### Debugging locally

  - make sure to be on update `master` to not undo other changes
  - run `PROJECT=foo bundle exec rake kennel:update_datadog` to test changes for a single project

+### Listing umuted alerts

+Run `rake kennel:alerts TAG=service:my-service` to see all un-muted alerts for a given datadog monitor tag.

 ## Examples